Archive for Pie

 I once ate a chocolate chip cookie that fell in the dirt.
 I wash ziplock bags and reuse them.
 I like taking the second-to-last item on a dish so someone else will feel guilty about taking the last one.

 Up until I visited my first food blog three years ago, “I like to eat Nutella straight off my finger” would have joined the list of culinary confessions above.
 I was so crazy about that chocolate-hazelnut spread that I Googled it, which brought me to Il Forno’s post about Nutella’s 40th birthday.
-After reading about Nutella’s history in sweet detail, I no longer felt like a nut.
-I may eaten a jar of Nutella in one week, but one girl she finished it by the spoonful over three days.
+After reading about Nutella’s history in detail, I no longer felt like a nut.
+I may eaten a jar of Nutella in one week, but one girl finished it by the spoonful over three days.

 Another case in point: Sara from Ms. Adventures in Italy and Shelley from At Home in Rome solemnly declare today “World Nutella Day” - a day to celebrate, to get creative with, and most importantly, to EAT Nutella.